Dynatrace/heroku-buildpack-dynatrace/README.md

 | DT_HOST_ID | *Optional* - The name to be used for the Dyno host entity in Dynatrace.
 The default name reported by Dyntrace is the Dyno hostname. |
 | DT_TAGS | *Optional* - The tags you want to add to the monitored apps. |

+## Disclaimer

+This buildpakc is supported by the Dynatrace Innovation Lab.
+Please create an issue for this repository if you need help.

 ## License

 Licensed under the MIT License.
 See the [LICENSE] file for details.